Socially responsible investing: How to build a portfolio that matches your values

 How can you get started with socially responsible investing?

-For what it’s Earth, socially responsible investing can be a great way to feel good about your investments.
-Here’s how you can get started:
+Socially responsible investing can be a meaningful way to put your money to work in line with what you care about.
+Here’s how you can get started.

 1. Learn the basics

-Check out FINRA’s guide to ESG investing for tips on what to look for in investments like ETFs.
-This guide also outlines some common traps to keep in mind and avoid while building an ESG portfolio.
+Check out ESG investing for tips on what to look for in investments like ETFs.

 2. Explore your options